EngineeringSoftware/math-comp-corpus/README.md

   (App (Ref (DirPath ((Id myhill_nerode) (Id RegLang))) (Id nerode)) ...
    (Var (Id L2)) ...
 (Var (Id N1))))))))
 ```

+## License

+As described in more detail in the [license file](LICENSE), all corpus metadata is
+licensed under the MIT license, while all Coq source files and corresponding
+S-expression files are licensed under their respective original open-source licenses.

 ## Authors